fosrl/docs/packages/docusaurus/docs/03-Pangolin/03-without-tunneling.md

       - ./config/traefik:/etc/traefik:ro # Volume to store the Traefik configuration
       - ./config/letsencrypt:/letsencrypt # Volume to store the Let's Encrypt certificates
 ```

+After first starting the app, make sure to fill out all of your information, like `dashboard_url`, `base_domain`, etc the `config.yml` that was generated for you in the volume.

+See all configuration options [here](https://docs.fossorial.io/Pangolin/Configuration/config).